Planet

 Step 6.
 Collaboration with a legal representative

 If the case is complex, related to cross-border schemes, significant damage, or a threat to your business, it is extremely important to involve a lawyer experienced in cyber law.
-A specialist will help properly file a complaint, interact with the police and prosecution authorities, ensure the protection of your rights during the investigation, and file a parallel civil lawsuit for compensation of damages (if applicable).
+A specialist will help properly file a complaint, interact with law enforcement officials and prosecution authorities, ensure the protection of your rights during the investigation, and file a parallel civil lawsuit for compensation of damages (if applicable).

 Step 7.
 Monitor the progress of the case

-After submitting a complaint, you can receive updates using the case number on the portal. ecrime.ae, through the mobile application, via the police call center.
+After submitting a complaint, you can receive updates using the case number on ecrime.ae portal, through the mobile application, via the police call center.
 If you do not receive information within a few weeks, it makes sense to submit a status request or seek support from a lawyer.

 Possible consequences for foreigners (Deportation)